marktice/portfolio/README.md

 ### Browser Support <hr>
 Currently the site works for all browsers, but was designed using chrome.
 <br><br>
-Flexbox was used for the columns, and grid was used for the footer.
+Flexbox was used for the columns and project items, and grid was used for the footer.
 Since these are not supported for older browsers i aim to change them to floats and inline blocks in the future.
 <br><br>
-I used 'content-width' for landing page without realising it's only supported on chrome.
+I used 'content-fit' on my landing page without realising it's only supported on chrome/opera.
 I added a fallback but it's not perfect at this stage.

+### Robots.txt <hr>
+Added a robots.txt to disallow web robots crawling the site.
+<br><br>
+Currently i tell all web crawlers not to crawl any pages on my site.
+This may want to be adjusted in the future to allow some search engines.
+<br><br>
+I used https://technicalseo.com/seo-tools/robots-txt/ to test which user agents are blocked.

 ## Final Product <hr>
 Overall i am fairly happy with the 'final' product, however i do see many areas where i would like to improve and optimize the site in the future.